h3nnn4n/neo-personal-website/website/content/posts/smart_kiln.md

 For those interested, here is the full code:
 [smart-kiln](https://github.com/h3nnn4n/smart-kiln).
 It is very custom and specific and not intended to be generic.
 Hopefully it can serve as a reference.
+If all goes well, I should be writing more in detail about the "final" kiln and how it works.

 This writing turned out to be way longer than I expected, and more about the history of my kilns than about the technical expected of the my latest kiln.